Working with community

 NDIS providers are individuals or organisations that deliver a support or product to a participant of the NDIS.
 Providers can be either registered with the NDIS or can be an unregistered provider.
 Registered providers can connect to a much wider range of participants and can demonstrate they have met the specific quality and safeguards requirements as part of their marketing to potential participants.

 When registering, providers will choose which ‘registration group(s)’ to apply for.
 A registration group is linked to the types of services you may offer.
-(See Section 2.3 (External website) for information about how these registration groups align with different types of support that providers can offer).
+(See Section 2.3 of the Provider toolkit (external) (External website) for information about how these registration groups align with different types of support that providers can offer).

 Intermediaries create and manage connections between NDIS participants and supports.
 The development of a vibrant intermediaries market offers significant benefits to the participants including simple self-direction, participant choice and value, a focus on the design of supports and outcomes.